emqx/blog/en/201908/emqx-persistence-plug-in-series-influxdb-data-storage.md

 ## Example

-On the **WebSocket** page of EMQ X Management Console , the above format message message is published to the `sample` topic, and the message is parsed and stored in the `measurement` corresponding to the InfluxDB `udp` database.
+On the **WebSocket** page of EMQX Management Console , the above format message message is published to the `sample` topic, and the message is parsed and stored in the `measurement` corresponding to the InfluxDB `udp` database.

 ## Summary